youjibiying/GHSC_H-GNNs/README.md

 ## Citation

-If you find this work or our code implementation helpful for your own resarch or work, please cite our paper.
+If you find this work or our code implementation helpful for your research or work, please cite our paper.
 ```
 @inproceedings{zhang2025unified,
   title={ A Unified Random Walk, Its Induced  Laplacians and  Spectral Convolutions for Deep Hypergraph Learning},